United States District Court

 Documentation on how to use the courtroom evidence presentation system can be found here.

-Please refer to Standing Order 05-PLR-7 in regard to personal wireless and electronic equipment in courtroom facilities.
+Please refer to Standing Order 22-S0-2-M in regard to personal wireless and electronic equipment in courtroom facilities.

 The court requires that users of this system be trained by our Automation personnel.
-To set up a training session, contact Darrell Fields (919.645.1716) at least one week prior to your court date.
+To set up a training session, contact Travis Orr (919.645.1716) at least two week prior to your court date.
 All counsel planning to utilize the evidence presentation system also must test their hardware and software no less than two business days prior to the scheduled proceeding to ensure system compatibility.
 Training and testing are subject to the availability of the courtroom.